ivos/signboard/src/site/markdown/features.md

 	As a system user I can create a project.
 New project attributes: code (unique), name, description.
 System records date created.
-I become project administrator and project user of the newly created project.
+I become active project administrator and project user of the newly created project.

 1. __Find a project__